Shopping cart abandonment is a major reason, why most e-commerce sites lose tons of prospects.

 You can also offer surprise-free shipping in the cart or on the checkout page.
 This means you will show the shipping cost on the product page, but when the customer goes to the cart or checkout page, he will get a surprise with free shipping.

-This will make him feel like it’s a special offer and will reduce the chance of cart abandonment.
+This will make him feel like it’s a special offer and will reduce the chance of shopping cart abandonment.

 You can also offer free shipping to a few specific countries when delivering globally.
 Based on the Geolocation, assign the ‘free shipping’ message to appear only for customers buying from your preferred countries.